top of page

 WESTIMINSTER ACADEMY PITCHES IN

-Under the guidance of Michelle Kuppermann of the GVP, and Akwetee Watkins of Westminster, we began refurbishing 11 bikes for the GVP middle school girls at Westminster and 7 from Global Spokes and SOPO bike co-op.
+Under the guidance of Michelle Kuppermann of the GVP, and Akwetee Watkins of Westminster, we refurbished 11 bikes for the GVP middle school girls at Westminster and 7 from Global Spokes.

 Bike Fixing